MayurPanchbhai/javascript_questions/README.md

 2. You are required to implement a function ganerateHash that generates a hash tag from a given input string .(Hash tag generator)

 3. Count Occurrences of Character.

+4. Check the type of the trangle

+5. arrenge the elements in the array by Ascending order